jantman/vagrant-r10k/README.md

 is in using the ``VAGRANT_CWD`` environment variable (i.e. prepend ``VAGRANT_CWD=/path/to/project`` to the above command).

-Note that this will not work easily with the VMWare provider.
+Note that this will not work easily with the VMWare provider, or any other Hashicorp paid/licensed provider.

 ### Debugging